I’m leaving the justice movement.

 There is an alarming trend among those who take on the fight against human trafficking—or any social justice issue, really.
 The “fight” becomes such a key part of the narrative.
 The fight becomes our identity.
 Offense is often excused because we feel it is justified.
 We become entrenched in duking it out with darkness.
 But darkness was soundly defeated on a Roman cross 2,000 years ago.
 Rather than fighting a defeated foe, I want to model living in the light.
 I want to model freedom and hope.

-Thankfully there are many already doing this.
-That’s why I love partnering with Extreme Love Ministries.
-The focus is on restorative justice, not retribution.
-The focus is on His extravagant love, and not on the fear generated by darkness.
+Thankfully there are many already doing this and we love partnering with them.
+We want to focus on restorative justice, not retribution.
+On His extravagant love, and not on the fear generated by darkness.

 Anyone who has been exposed to the harsh realities of human trafficking, particularly child sex trafficking, can’t help but feel provoked.
 It is heartbreaking and, at times, soul crushing.
 There is much at stake.
 While it’s absolutely true that darkness has already met its ultimate defeat, we haven’t yet fully apprehended the victory Jesus won.
 A very real battle continues to rage.
 Tragically, many individual battles—and lives—have been lost.
 There is still much to do.
 We shouldrespond passionately and persistently.